-Nassau is the nation's capital and transportation hub, as well as the banking and commercial center.
-The fortuitous combination of tourist-friendly enterprise, tropical weather, and island flavor with a European overlay has not gone unnoticed: each year nearly 2 million cruise-ship passengers arrive at Nassau's Prince George Wharf.
+Nassau is the nation's capital and transportation hub, as well as its banking and commercial center.
+The fortuitous combination of tourist-friendly enterprise, tropical weather, and island flavor with a European overlay has not gone unnoticed: each year more than 2.5 million cruise-ship passengers arrive at Nassau's Prince George Wharf.

 There's a definite hustle and bustle in this capital city that's not found elsewhere in the country, but that doesn't mean you have to follow suit.
 From shark diving and snorkeling to bicycle tours, horseback riding, tennis, and golf, active pursuits abound in New Providence.
 Avid water-sports fans will find a range of possibilities, including paddleboarding, sailing, kayaking, and deep-sea fishing.
 Or simply cruise the clear Bahamian waters for a day trip or an evening ride.